oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ### Display all the cards in the waste as wished for above

-Specifically, just sort the cards in the waste and display them across 6 rows of 4 items each.
+Specifically, just sort the cards in the waste and display them across 4 columns each, one for each card suit.
 When a card is moved out of the waste, remove its waste entry.
+There is no further need for the *stock*, as all cards are always visible simultaneously.

+### Internal Changes

-Here's what needs to be done:
+Internally, Here's what needs to be done:

 1. DONE: Remove `stock` and dependent variables.
 1. DONE: Change waste from `Sp3` to `Splayed`: will have have 4 columns, one for each suit